 ONE WEEK DOWN and so many of you are probably glued to your computers trying to catch a glimpse of your Plebe.
 Many parents may feel like they have a “hole in their heart” and find that the separation has been much harder than expected.
 Some may be rethinking this Academy thing….
 Know that you are not alone and take heart – I was there too.
 But there is light at the end of the tunnel – I know that personally.
 I was proud to have held it together until the doors closed on I-Day, but after I-Day, there were times when I felt a hurt in my chest that was so big I thought my heart would burst.
-Sometimes I would melt in tears while driving or in my hubby’s arms.
+Sometimes I would melt in tears while driving or on my pillow.
 But most of the time I was trying to put my energy to good use.
-I thought – if my Plebe can do it I have to do it too… I woke up at 5:15 – 5:30 when my Plebes were waking up, and while they were enduring PT, I was walking, working out, and praying.
+I thought – if my Plebe can do it I have to do it too… I took my Plebe Summer Challenge and it began with waking up at 5:15 – 5:30 when my Plebes were waking up, and while they were enduring PT, I was walking, working out, and praying.
 I kept a journal of my prayers and was surprised at the end of Plebe Summer to see how many had been answered – some not quite as asked or expected but that was OK.

 If that is not your kind of thing, maybe a hobby – mine became finding pictures and collecting as many as possible.
 Keeping in mind that all Plebes – male at least, look pretty much the same, I amassed and incredible amount of pictures that I was lucky enough to find.
 Another Mom and I would tag team and send each other pictures that we had found of each other’s Mids in the most obscure places!

 I invite you to read all about my Plebe Summer Challenge and hope that you accept it.
 I discuss strategies that have been invaluable to deal with the separation and that prepare us as military parents for the road ahead.
 Our kids are strong but we have to be stronger – we are in training too!